More inclusive payments for the blind and visually impaired: Papara takes the lead

 The solution, compatible with POS terminals, is straightforward.

 1. When users receive their Voice Card, they place it over their phone with a simple tap gesture to pair the two devices via NFC.

-2. Every time they pay, a secure Bluetooth communication takes place between their voice card and their handphone.
+2. Every time they pay, secure Bluetooth communication occurs between their voice card and handphone.

 3. Their phone voices the transaction amount to them (through the phone's speaker or using an earbud for confidentiality).